Glauser Residence Passive House Retrofit

 The renovation of Daniel Glauser’s 1970s home aimed to dramatically improve its energy efficiency through Passive House principles, with a particular focus on thermal bridging mitigation and exterior insulation.
 Given the nature, scale and technical complexity of the project, Longboard was excited to partner with Daniel and the Build Show team.
 As advocates for Passive House design, we saw a natural synergy between the project’s goals and our products.
 This collaboration led to Longboard sponsoring part of the renovation, by contributing our HITCH™ system, Tongue & Groove Planks for the cladding and soffits, as well as our Link & Lock™ battens for a passive shade feature near the windows.
 Additionally, Longboard sponsored & participated in the Build Show’s YouTube coverage of the remodel, which highlighted both the design challenges and the energy performance enhancements of the project.

 Proper planning and execution were critical to the success of the renovation, and Longboard’s shop drawing services provided essential support.
 These detailed drawings ensured that every element of the cladding and attachment systems was accounted for, customized to meet the specific wind load requirements and other site conditions.
 This attention to detail helped ensure that the materials would perform as intended, both aesthetically and functionally.
 By providing customized plans for installation, the renovation proceeded efficiently despite the complexity of the build.
-This was particularly important given that the Glauser family continued to live in the home throughout the renovation process, requiring minimal disruption to their daily lives.

 The success of Daniel Glauser’s home renovation lay in the precise and strategic use of high-performance materials, all designed to improve the building’s energy efficiency while providing a sleek, modern aesthetic.
 The installation process began with the ZIP System sheathing, which acted as the foundation for creating an airtight, weather-resistant barrier.
 This sheathing system was crucial for preventing air leaks and ensuring the home’s exterior remained sealed from the elements.
 The ZIP System also provided a smooth surface for the subsequent installation of the insulation and attachment systems.